ukparliament/weeknotes.data-search/17/index.md

 Dan met with Bryony, Callum, and Jenna from the Members' activity website product team to talk about existing data and systems.
 Robert also met with them to chat about the [They Work For You API](https://www.theyworkforyou.com/api/).
 And related matters.
 It says here.

+On Thursday Chris, Mike, and Wojciech also met Jenna and Bryony to discuss Members' activities discovery work.

+Team:Samu worked with the Business Systems team to help them launch a new application.
+Mike made sure the data is correctly structured and that all the data pushing and pulling from the new system into [data.parliament](http://www.data.parliament.uk/) and our Indexing and Search application is correct.

 ### Domain modelling

 Anya, Silver and Michael continued to peer at questions and answers.
 What was a written question and answer model for Parliamentary Questions is now an attempt to cover both [oral and written PQs as well as urgent questions and business questions](https://ukparliament.github.io/ontologies/question-and-answer/question-and-answer-ontology.html).
 It still needs idiot / sanity checking.

 ### Data platform

+On Wednesday Samu met with [Jamie](https://twitter.com/oddtype) and [Matt](https://twitter.com/mattrayner) for a technical meeting with a vendor we're assessing for providing content management as a service to the new website.
+Jamie led the discussion with the vendor's solution architect.
+Samu thinks it's looking really good and he's excited about integrating 'content' to our data offering.

 ### Search